Stop Shipping Laptops: The Hidden Bottleneck in Scaling Regulated Workforces

 They ask:

-“How fast can we issue controlled work environments?”
+“How quickly can we provision controlled work environments?”

 • Time to first productive hour